HIshoweRthoughtS/BooksFrontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+The reason for splitting up the forms and their containers, because clear in create new read and comment etc.
+In this example the book is neccessary for a new read. so just pop in the formcomponent, that handles 'interface-matching' and just outputs your entity